-Early February 2023, Robeco and Van Lanschot Kempen signed an agreement for a strategic partnership including the transfer of Robeco's online distribution platform for investment services to Van Lanschot Kempen.
+In February 2023, Robeco and Van Lanschot Kempen signed an agreement for a strategic partnership including the transfer of Robeco's online retail distribution platform for investment services to Van Lanschot Kempen.
+Robeco completed the sale of the online retail distribution platform on 1 July 2023.
 The partnership fits in with Robeco's strategic focus on its core business in the Dutch and global wholesale and institutional markets.
-Robeco's clients will retain their current investments under the same conditions at Van Lanschot Kempen, Robeco's investments funds remain available to clients through Van Lanschot Kempen's distribution platform Evi Van Lanschot.
-The agreement is expected to be closed mid 2023.
+Robeco's retail clients retain their current investments under the same conditions at Van Lanschot Kempen, Robeco's investments funds remain available to retail clients through Van Lanschot Kempen's distribution platform Evi van Lanschot.
+Robeco Retail employees in the Netherlands are part of Van Lanschot Kempen as of 1 July 2023.